AmandaKitSam/traffic-lights/README.md

   The second set of the traffic lights (East & West) are red.

 ### Step 1:
-- The first set of the traffic lights (North & South) will stay green for 4 minutes & 30 seconds (270s), then green -> yellow.
-The yellow lights will last for 30 seconds.
+- The first set of the traffic lights (North & South) will stay green for 4 minutes & 30 seconds (270s).<br/>
+(After 270s) Green -> Yellow.
+The yellow lights will stay for 30 seconds.

 - The second set of the traffic lights (East & West) will stay red for 5 minutes (300s).